 If you don't have a CSV file already, or you want to start fresh, you can use our CSV template and populate your Contacts using a program like Excel.

 If you’re looking to import a file that is not a CSV, no problem!
-Just follow these same next steps that explain how to upload and import your Leads and Contacts to Base.
+Just follow these same next steps that explain how to upload and import your Leads and Contacts to Zendesk Sell.

 Part 1: How do I ensure my CSV file is prepared for a clean import?

-Now that you've obtained your CSV, open it up in a program like Excel to view it’s content.
-You'll want to adhere to the following guidelines to ensure that your data is ready for Base.
+Now that you've obtained your CSV, open it up in a program like Excel to view its content.
+You'll want to adhere to the following guidelines to ensure that your data is ready for Sell.

-Base categorizes Contacts as Person Contacts (Employees) and Company Contacts.
+Zendesk Sell categorizes Contacts as Person Contacts (Employees) and Company Contacts.
 The First Name and Last Name fields need to be included in each imported file - we need to know how to name your Contacts.
-Base will also give you the option to import First Name and Last Name separately during the import mapping process.
+Sell will also give you the option to import First Name and Last Name separately during the import mapping process.
 Company contacts do not need a First and Last name, only a name under a Company Name field.

 Assigning a person to a company

 If you'd like to associate Contacts with a company, include a separate column in your file that includes Company Name.
-Upon importing, Base will match Person Contacts to Company Contacts, so that your Person Contacts appear as Employees when viewing the Companies in Base.
+Upon importing, Sell will match Person Contacts to Company Contacts, so that your Person Contacts appear as Employees when viewing the Companies in Sell.
 If you import Person Contacts without mapping a Company Name, these Person Contacts will be imported without an associated Company Contact.

 Formatting the address field

 When importing an address to a Contact, we suggest dividing the specific details of the address into multiple columns in your CSV file.
-This will allow you to sort or filter by these fields in Base.
-You will want to make sure the following fields are separated into their own columns in your file before importing: street address, city, region/state, zip/postal code and country.
+This will allow you to sort or filter by these fields in Sell.
+You will want to make sure the following fields are separated into their own columns in your file before importing: street address, city, region/state, zip/postal code, and country.